Xinyao0118/xinyao0118.github.io/_posts/2020-06-22-Credit-Card-Fraud-Detection.md

 # non-parametric & parametric tests
-Aim: check whether the mean of suspect and non-suspect team is different.
+Aim: check whether the mean of suspect and non-suspect team are different.

 ```python